 "Thank you, sir."

 "Sarek.
 You must call me Sarek."

 He sits back, everything apparently fine in his world.
-Chapel can feel herself blushing, can sense Spock glancing over at her, as if she holds the key to a room he has never been able to open.
+Chapel can feel herself blushing, can sense Spock glancing over at her, as if she holds the key to a room he's never been able to open.

 At the intermission, she pleads a headache and flees.

-"Sarek spoke most highly of you and your hospitality," her Spock says when she is again on the planet, in his bed, lying beside him.
+"Sarek spoke most highly of you and your hospitality," her Spock says when she's again on the planet, in his bed, lying beside him.

 "It was nothing."